MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

 ## Prerequisites

-You'll need an Azure Active Directory account to sign in to Google BigQuery (Azure AD).
+You need an Azure Active Directory account to sign in to Google BigQuery (Azure AD).

 ## Capabilities supported